DarkWiiPlayer/nanotest/readme.md

 ============
 Numidium is a minimalistic library for writing test cases in ruby.
 It was built with test driven development in mind, but tries to make no assumptions about the use case the tests are written for.

-One of nanotests simplicity goals is that the entire core implementation fits on my (1080x1920px) screen in the font size I use during development.
+One of numidiums simplicity goals is that the entire core implementation fits on my (1080x1920px) screen in the font size I use during development.
 The main design filosophy is doing as much as possible with as little code and as little documentation as possible.
 One shouldn't have to spend hours learning a tool that doesn't get any work done by itself but only serves to ensure quality and *save time*.

-**Note**: Numidium was called Nanotest once, but then I found out there's what feels like a few thousand other gems with that name, so I renamed it to Numidium because 1) it also starts with N 2) has the same number of letters and 3) elder scrolls is awesome
+**Note**: Numidium was called Numidium once, but then I found out there's what feels like a few thousand other gems with that name, so I renamed it to Numidium because 1) it also starts with N 2) has the same number of letters and 3) elder scrolls is awesome

 Introcuction
 ------------

 At the core of the library is the Numidium class which defines what a test looks like.
-In a more abstract context, I refer to this as the nanotest *core*.
-A nanotest instance is a collection of subtests consisting of a message and a lambda.
-I will refer to these as *[test] atoms* or *atomic tests*, as they are are the smallest units defined by nanotest.
+In a more abstract context, I refer to this as the numidium *core*.
+A numidium instance is a collection of subtests consisting of a message and a lambda.
+I will refer to these as *[test] atoms* or *atomic tests*, as they are are the smallest units defined by numidium.

 Internally, *atoms* are stored like this: